 Return to Part 1

-After changing planes in Hanoi, we flew to Vientiane, the capitol of Laos since the mid-16th century when political power shifted from Luang Prabang (now Louangphrabang), the former royal center.
-The chief occupation in Laos is agriculture and an estimated 90 percent of the people farm rice.
-For centuries political upheavals by powers mainly outside Laos have erupted, including the Vietnam war of the 1960s to 1970s.
+After changing planes in Hanoi, we flew to Vientiane, the capitol of Laos since the mid-16th Century when political power shifted from Luang Prabang (now Louangphrabang), the former royal center.
+The chief occupation in Laos is agriculture.
+An estimated 90 percent of the people farm rice.
+For centuries, political upheavals by powers mainly outside Laos have erupted, including the Vietnam war of the 1960s to 1970s.
 Yet, Laotian culture has remained closely tied to Buddhist religions and its own traditions of art, literature, music and drama that are largely free of western influence.

 The largest and most spectacular is the Phrathatluang that is said to house some bones from the Lord Buddha.
 Mr. Soukhasavanh Sanaphay from Vientiane’s Ministry of Foreign Affairs Press Department told me that the shiny gold surface was made from melted gold coins.